bigdata-vandy/bigdata-vandy.github.io/_posts/2017-02-14-wordcount-on-the-cluster-with-spark.md

 ```

 The REPL indicates that lines is now a `MapPartitionsRDD`.
-In the grand scheme of things, mapping to different partitions is the key to the
+In the grand scheme of things, mapping to different partitions is the key
-map-reduce paradigm; instead of sending data to a single node and processing
+to the map-reduce paradigm; instead of sending data to a single node and
+processing
-it in chunks,
-the program is sent to where the data resides on disk and executed in parallel fashion.
+it in chunks, the program is sent to the node(s) where the data resides on
+disk and is executed in parallel fashion.
 Pretty cool right?

 *Note that `lines` is declared as `val` for value; in addition to being a